Decolonize Data Toolkit

 Post 2

 Indigenous people are the original data stewards.
-Despite centuries of settler colonial oppression, violence, and racism, data collection and analysis remains an integral aspect of Native cultures.
-We know that data is never just numbers: It represents our people.
-Our stories.
+Despite centuries of oppression, data collection and analysis remains an integral aspect of Native cultures.
+We know that data is never just numbers: It represents our people, our stories.
+We are reclaiming our traditional practices.
+We are decolonizing data.
+Join the movement!

 Post 3

+For too long, Indigenous data has been used to promote a deficit narrative while failing to acknowledge the reason for current Native health outcomes.
 Indigenous data leaders and our allies are actively reclaiming Native data.
-We can all contribute to dismantling harmful, racist systems of oppression, which includes ending data genocide against Indigenous communities.
+We can all contribute to dismantling harmful systems of oppression.
 Be a true ally.
 Support data collected by Native people, for Native people.

 Post 4